 See Stax Permissions for more detail on these roles.

-While Stax can be accessed using local credentials where Stax stores user credentials, the recommended practice is to enable Single Sign-On by federating Stax with your corporate identity provider (for example, Okta, Ping, or Azure AD).
+While Stax can be accessed using local credentials where Stax stores user credentials, the recommended practice is to enable Single Sign-On by federating Stax with your corporate identity provider (for example, Okta, Ping, or Microsoft Entra ID/Azure AD).
 This allows integration of your existing user base, credentials, and security protections into Stax.

 Accessing Stax-managed AWS accounts

 Stax provides native single sign-on into Stax-managed AWS accounts.
 Users can sign in to AWS accounts via the Stax Console using any roles assigned to them by their group membership.

 Groups are assigned a certain level of privilege to Account Types.
 Access must be granted at the group to Account Type level, it is not possible to assign users access to accounts directly.

 Additionally Stax provides the following built-in roles:

 - Admin: maps to the AWS AdministratorAccess managed policy, providing unrestricted access to the AWS account.
 This role shows in the AWS console and logs as staxid-admin-role